 You will want to also check out the About Pages of other personal brands in your niche especially those in your niche to get an idea of how they are structuring their about pages.

 4. Portfolio Page

 If you offer services, this is where you will want to showcase your best work to those visiting your website.

-You can also send, attach, or link your portfolio page in emails, direct message, or text messages to people if they ask to see your portfolio.
+You can also send, attach, or link your portfolio page in emails, direct messages, or text messages to people if they ask to see your portfolio.
 It’s very convenient.

 For example, if you are a designer, photographer, etc. you will want to only include your best work and don’t just showcase everything you have done.

-It’s important to remember that your worst project in your portfolio is how people will see you as a brand.
-You are only as good as your worst project in your portfolio.
+It’s important to remember that the worst project in your portfolio is how people will see you as a brand.
+You are only as good as the worst project in your portfolio.

 Since this is the case, it’s important to only highlight what you feel are your best projects, if you don’t think a project was your best work, don’t include it in your portfolio.